maxcwolf/klank-nextjs-apollo/README.md

 ---

 - I'm tired of working in Vue and Apollo at work and really want to do more React, so I'm building something with React/Next and Apollo to further hone my skills in React and GraphQL. :fire:
-- I have loved using Storybook to build applications at work using Component-Driven Development, but that's Vue and I want to use React with Styled-Components...
+- I have loved using Storybook to build applications at work using Component-Driven Development, but that's Vue and I want to use React with Styled-Components (might switch to Emotion later)...
 So I will be creating all components using Styled-Components in Storybook.

 ## Tech
 ### Client